Roger Clarke’s Dataveillance and Information Privacy Home-Page

 This segment of the site provides access to papers that I've published in the broad area of privacy and dataveillance, since the 1970s.
 Dataveillance is the systematic use of personal data systems in the investigation or monitoring of the actions or communications of one or more persons.
 I coined the term in 1986, as a contraction of 'data surveillance', and published an analysis of the concept in Clarke (1988).

 The word has come into increasingly wide use, both in the academic community, and more generally, and made it into the 2009 edition of Webster's New Millennium™ Dictionary of English, and the Oxford in March 2012.
 The OED entry identifies two earlier uses, which I was not aware of at the time.
-(Neither was anyone else, and they have no citations, whereas my 1988 article has over 400; so I feel justified in claiming the credit).
+(Neither was anyone else, and they have no citations, whereas my 1988 article had over 500 by late 2015; so I feel justified in claiming the credit).

 A substantial set of resources has been available on this site since 1995, attracting c.
 16 million hits to the end of 2014.

 The resources in this segment of the site can be accessed in the following ways, most useful first:

 The What's New Page (because the indexes are never fully up-to-date) is here

 The Chronological Index of my papers on dataveillance and